-^{} Please note: I want as many as possible to enroll and excel in this online course.
-Students who do not participate in online discussions and quizzes during the first two weeks of the semester will be considered to have left the course and may be administratively dropped so that other students may enroll and excel.
+\ Please note: Students who do not participate in the online discussions and take the quizzes during the first two weeks of the semester will be considered to have abandoned the course and may be administratively dropped by the instructor.
+Re-enrolment will not be permitted.